the-code-camp/sre-labs/labs/alerting/mattermost.md

 Second, create an organization named `"Demo Organization"`

 Confirm your Mattermost server's URL.
-The default of http://localhost:8065 should already be correct here.
+The default of http://mattermost:8065 should already be correct here.

 Skip the question about how you plan on using Mattermost...as well as the question about tools

+Create `#alerts` channel and skip the next question

 To add an incoming webhook for the `#alerts` channel that the Alertmanager can use to send notifications, open the main menu at the top left and select `"Integrations"`: